metacenterIO/docs/security.md

 ## Authentication
 ### Users
-Upon successful authentication to Metacenter, a time-limited token is provided to each browser via session cookie.
+Upon successful authentication to Metacenter, users are authenticated for up to 24 hours.
-Re-authentication is required once the token is expired.

 <b style="color:red">Deletion</b> of a User will immediately remove access to Metacenter.

 ### Agents
 Agents use JWT (JSON Web Tokens) for authentication to Metacenter.
 Refresh Tokens allow Service Accounts to receive a new token.
-Tokens expire on a rotating 24 hour period.
+Tokens expire on a short rotating interval.

 <b style="color:red">Deletion</b> of a Service Account will immediately remove access to Metacenter.

 ## Requests
-We take security seriously, every request to Metacenter is validated against both the token and user identity.
+Every request to Metacenter is validated against both a token and an identity.
+A token alone, even a valid one will not allow requests to data without a valid user.